 When should I be concerned about my older dog’s lack of appetite?

 There are a wide variety of medical problems that can lead to your dog not eating, since pain in general can cause a dog to avoid food.
+Your vet may be able to help if you’ve had no luck diagnosing the problem yourself.

 At the vet clinic, they may perform a variety of tests to help determine the cause of your dog’s decline in appetite.
 These may include a variety of lab tests, such as blood work or fecal samples, in addition to imaging, such as an x-ray or ultrasound.